-- 15. Teachers, except teachers teaching on call and those teachers whose assignment is that of permanent teacher teaching on call, shall not be required to: - a. perform the tuition or instructional duties of a teacher who is absent; or - b. supervise the students of a teacher who is absent, except in emergency situations. - 16.
-Under normal circumstances a teacher teaching on call who is engaged for a full day will be requested to assume only the duties of the teacher that the teacher teaching on call is replacing; however, in some instances the teacher teaching on call may be requested to perform other reasonable duties.
+- 15. Teachers, except TTOCs and those teachers whose assignment is that of permanent TTOC, shall not be required to: - a. perform the tuition or instructional duties of a teacher who is absent; or - b. supervise the students of a teacher who is absent, except in emergency situations. - 16.
+Under normal circumstances a TTOC who is engaged for a full day will be requested to assume only the duties of the teacher that the TTOC is replacing; however, in some instances the TTOC may be requested to perform other reasonable duties.